-- 4.5.1 Prepare the work area (lay down dust sheets etc,) - 4.5.2 Remove the trim.
-Lift the fender and ash pan cover out of the way and put them in a safe location.
-Remove all of the loose coals / pebbles and front ceramic rail.
+- 4.5.1 Prepare the work area (lay down dust sheets etc,) - 4.5.2 Remove the fascia and ash pan cover out of the way and put them in a safe location.
+Remove all of the loose coals and front ceramic rail.
 Unscrew the two pozi-drive fixing screws which secure the burner heat shield and remove it from the fire.